nilbus/pinewood-derby/README.md

 ### Sensor driver

-`TrackSensor` communicates with the sensor device via the device file in /dev.
+`TrackSensor` drivers in lib/track\_sensor/\* communicate with the sensor device via the device file in /dev.
 It tells the device to start a race and reads the race times.
 When the device is unplugged, it throws an error when attempting to read race times.

 This component could be separated into its own gem, but I'm including it in this project for now.